danielrosehill/Custom-LLM-Agents/README.md

 In this setup:

-- `config.txt` is a text file containing the GPT configuration
+- `config.txt` is a text file containing the LLM configuration
-- `config.json` is a JSON file containing the GPT configuration
+- `config.json` is a JSON file containing the LLM configuration
-- `about.md` is a markdown document describing the purpose of the GPT and providing other details intended for a human reader
+- `about.md` is a markdown document describing the purpose of the LLM and providing other details intended for a human reader

-You can use `JSON` directly in ChatGPT's custom GPT editor to effectively recreate any of these GPTs.
+You can use `JSON` directly in ChatLLM's custom LLM editor to effectively recreate any of these LLMs.

 ## Other Notes